 To complement high-speed train service in California, the Authority is pursuing partnerships with local and regional agencies and transit providers to propose mutually beneficial or joint use relationships.
-In addition to the Memorandum of Understanding (MOU) and Cooperative Agreements (CA with owners of right of way or potential operating agreements, the Authority has worked proactively to engage every area that will benefit from high-speed rail service in the state.
-The following represents a list of local entities with whom the Authority has engaged in an MOU or CA, related to the Merced-Fresno section:
+In addition to the Memorandum of Understanding (MOU) and Cooperative Agreements (CA) with owners of right of way-or-potential operating agreements, the Authority has worked proactively to engage every area that will benefit from high-speed rail service in the state.
+The following represents a list of local entities with whom the Authority has engaged in an MOU or CA: